About the programme

 — The Global Student Experience

-(a 10 day fully funded trip to Malaysia to enhance global leadership skills and networking across borders).
-Currently on hold due to Covid Pandemic
+A 10-day, fully funded trip to Malaysia to enhance global leadership skills and networking across borders.

-Hear from one of our student's who took part in this trip in 2019 here!
+Hear from one of our student's who took part in this trip in 2019 hereLink opens in a new window!

 — Priority consideration for the Short Term Mobility Bursary